A Model of Polarization on Social Media: The Welfare-Maximizing Nash Equilibrium

 \subsection{Welfare and Polarization}

-We now turn to the effect of changes in the linking costs.
-Intuitively, one would expect higher linking costs to always decrease welfare and increase polarization.
-The reasoning is that, as the linking cost decreases, more players find it profitable to free ride; this should increase their utility, and make players consume more similar bundles, thereby reducing polarization.
-However, it is important to consider equilibrium reactions, and, in particular, how many large contributors there are.
-In the next proposition, we show that an increase in the linking costs might actually increase welfare.
-Denote by $\mathbf{s}^W(k)$ the welfare-maximizing equilibrium when linking cost is $k$.
-Then: \begin{proposition} In a large society, there exist thresholds $\bar{\phi}$, $\bar{k}_2$, $\bar{k}_3$ and $\Delta>0$, such that if $\Tau$ displays sufficiently low extremism, $k<\bar{k}_2<k+\Delta<\bar{k}_3$, and $f''(\cdot)\geq\bar{\phi}$, welfare is higher in $\mathbf{g}^W(k+\Delta)$ compared to $\mathbf{g}^W(k)$. \end{proposition} Intuitively, an increase in the linking cost generates an increase in welfare if it increases the set of large contributors and there are many players who benefit from the additional large contributor.
-This can happen only if the welfare maximizing equilibrium is independent.
-Additionally, there can be more than two large contributors only if moderate players total provision of the public good is not too dissimilar than that of players with extreme tastes.
-Hence, the benefit function must be not be too concave.
+We now examine how changes in linking costs affect welfare and polarization.
+Intuitively, one might expect higher linking costs to always reduce welfare and increase polarization.
+As linking costs decrease, more players are likely to free ride, which should boost their utility and lead to more similar consumption bundles, thus reducing polarization.
+However, the next proposition shows that higher linking costs can sometimes increase the number of network contributors, thereby improving welfare.
+The proposition outlines the conditions under which this occurs focusing on situations in which the welfare-maximizing equilibrium is independent.
+Denote by $\mathbf{s}^W(k)$ the welfare-maximizing equilibrium when the linking cost is $k$.
+Then: \begin{proposition} If Assumption~\ref{ass:zeal} holds, then in a large society there exist thresholds $\underline{z}$, $\bar{z}$, $\bar{k}_2$, $\bar{k}_3$, and $\Delta>0$ such that, for $k$ with $\bar{k}_2<k+\Delta<\bar{k}_3$ and intermediate zeal $z(f,c)\in[\underline{z},\bar{z}]$, welfare is higher in $\mathbf{s}^W(k+\Delta)$ than in $\mathbf{s}^W(k)$. \end{proposition} An increase in linking costs can alter the set of network contributors, potentially raising welfare if a moderate network contributor with sufficiently large public good provision emerges.
+When linking costs are low enough ($k<\bar{k}_2$), a moderate contributor links to players with extreme tastes.
+In this case, the welfare-maximizing equilibrium includes two network contributors with extreme taste.
+However, when linking costs increase to $k\in(\bar{k}_2,\bar{k}_3)$, moderate players no longer wish to free ride on extreme-taste players, and a moderate network contributor emerges.
+Specifically, if zeal is intermediate, the set of contributors expands to include a moderate player alongside two extreme-taste players, since the moderate player's demand for one public good is not high enough to attract links from them.

-Second, linking costs must be intermediate.
-Indeed, if they are too low, moderate types find it beneficial to link to players with extreme tastes.
-As the linking cost increases, they can become large contributors themselves, i.e., delete their links and specialize in public good provision.
-If the linking cost is too high, it becomes unprofitable to link to moderate types whose total public good provision is lower than that of players with more extreme tastes.

-Finally, free riders receive a larger utility after the increase in the linking cost if their type is close to that of the additional large contributor, i.e., if their type is also moderate.
-Hence, welfare is higher if the type distribution is sufficiently moderate.